2ood/friends-tutor/README.md

  Our goal is to build a 'Stack overflow','Coursera', and 'Wikipedia' on school basic subjects.
 We dreamed an online website( or an app) where kids can freely access peer's explaination on things they didn't understand on school

-Project 'Friends Mentor' tries to achieve the <u>4th goal of UN SDG sustainable Goals</u>, which is **Quality Education**.
+Project 'Friends Tutor' tries to achieve the <u>4th goal of UN SDG sustainable Goals</u>, which is **Quality Education**.
 Specifically, this project aims to gain progress on **indicator 4.1.1. and 4.c.1.**

-> 4.1.1
+> 4.1.1<br/>
 Proportion of children and young people (a) in grades 2/3; (b) at the end of primary; and (c) at the end of lower secondary achieving at least a minimum proficiency level in (i) reading and (ii) mathematics, by sex

-> 4.c.1
-Proportion of teachers with the minimum required qualifications, by education level
+> 4.c.1 <br/>Proportion of teachers with the minimum required qualifications, by education level

 <a name="1-3"></a>